 Now in 2008 Wayne was approached by Mountain Software who had one of their software development basis close to his Lincolnshire family home.

-Post acquisition John Irwin says the people are LSG and ultimately IRIS were extraordinarily impressed with end to end delivery processes and how this was aligned with business and client drivers.
+Post-acquisition John Irwin says the people at LSG and ultimately IRIS were extraordinarily impressed with the end to end delivery processes and how this was aligned with business and client drivers.

 2007 - Rotary PPL